Black Book vs Kelley Blue Book vs NADA guides

-Ask any used car dealer what the most accurate guide book is and you will likely get very different answers depending on what part of the country you are located in.
-Kelley Blue Book is heavily used on the West Coast, Black Book in the Southeast, and NADA is more widespread nationally due to its heavy dependency from financial institutions in regards to loan originations.
-Most dealers choose more than one guide book when appraising in order to make the most informed decision for their investments.
+Ask any used car dealer what the most accurate guidebook is and you will likely get very different answers depending on what part of the country you are located in.
+Kelley Blue Book is heavily used on the West Coast, Black Book in the Southeast, and NADA is more widespread nationally due to its heavy dependency on financial institutions in regard to loan originations.
+Most dealers choose more than one guidebook when appraising in order to make the most informed decision for their investments.

 According to its website, “Black Book® is best known in the automotive industry for providing timely, independent, and accurate vehicle pricing information, and is available to industry-qualified users through online subscription products, mobile applications, and licensing agreements.
 A leading provider since 1955, Black Book has continuously evolved to ensure that it achieves its goal of delivering mission-critical information to its customers, along with the data analytics necessary to successfully buy, sell, and lend.”

 Black Book is exclusively geared towards dealers, wholesale buyers, and lenders, whether it is by website, smartphone application, or 3rd party integrations.
 Their data is not offered to consumers.
 For that reason, car buyers are not typically familiar with Black Book values and they may not trust a Black Book driven appraisal at a dealership.
 However, when dealers are purchasing vehicles at auction (for inventory), Black Book’s WHOLESALE data is second-to-none.